priyanka-chaudhary/water_level_with_ranking/README.md

 * directly regressing one representative water level value per image and, more importantly,
 * exploiting relative ranking of the water levels in pairs of images, which is much easier to annotate.

+To gain access to the dataset please send us an email at priyanka.chaudhary@geod.baug.ethz.ch.